Poker Stakes: History

 The event is named in honor of Poker who defeated champions Assagai and his stablemate Buckpasser in the 1967 Bowling Green Handicap at Belmont Park.
 More importantly Poker became a Champion Broodmare Sire.
 Poker was a son of the top-class sire and broodmare sire Round Table.
 Poker's daughters produced numerous champions including champion sire Seattle Slew.
 The latter twice topped the US broodmare sires list, and his daughters have produced a host of champions.
 Poker is also the maternal grandsire of US champion, Silver Charm, as well as the useful sire, Lomond (himself a champion sire in Italy).

 The inaugural running of the Poker Stakes was on 25 September 1983 and was won by the Gasper S. Moshera trained Freon in a time of 2:031/5 over the distance of a mile and a quarter on the turf.
 The following year the event was not held but in 1985 it was run over the 1 1/16 miles distance.

 The event was classified as Grade III in 1988 and has held this class since.

 The event was not held in 2010.

 Several fine horses have appeared in this event including Volponi who won the event in 2007 and later won the Breeders' Cup Classic in the same year.
 Also Kip Deville winner of the Breeders' Cup Mile in 2007 featured in this event 2008 winning easily as the short odds on favorite and giving up to eleven pounds to his competitors.
 Caress and the Australian bred mare Oleksandra are the only mares to have won this race.
 Oleksandra was having her last start in her career due to being in foal to the sire Into Mischief.

+In 2024 the event was moved to Saratoga Racetrack due to infield tunnel and redevelopment work at Belmont Park.